ChingWhee/tp/docs/UserGuide.md

 ### Adding a Recipe: `add`
 Creates a new recipe in the system.

-### TO BE CHANGED
 Format:
 `add [recipe_name]`
-- The system will prompt for the required ingredients.
+KitchenCTRL will go into the "edit" recipe screen for the newly added recipe

 Example Usage:
 `add ChocolateCake`